Akash7644/Koshpal/README.md

 ---

-# Future Improvements
+# 🚀 Future Improvements

 Possible future enhancements:

 - XGBoost / Random Forest models
 - SHAP explainability
-- interactive dashboards
+- Interactive dashboards
-- cloud database integration
+- Cloud database integration
 - PDF financial reports
-- user authentication
+- User authentication
-- deployment with Docker and AWS
+- Deployment using Docker and AWS

 ---

-# Conclusion
+# 🏁 Conclusion

 This project successfully demonstrates how machine learning can be applied to analyze employee financial wellness using salary, expenditure, savings, and EMI-related indicators.

-The Logistic Regression model achieved strong predictive performance with approximately 92% accuracy and provides a practical framework for employee financial health assessment.
+The Logistic Regression model achieved strong predictive performance with approximately **92% accuracy** and provides a practical framework for employee financial health assessment.